 Best Locations for Photography in Cinque Terre

 The most popular village to photograph is likely Manarola.
-It’s also by far the easiest to shoot.
+It’s also by far the easiest to make great images.
 Whether you come at sunrise or sunset, the light is almost always beautiful and there are always places to shoot images from without worrying about other photographers or tourists being in your shots.

 For me, there are 2 or 3 very obvious spots to photograph from in Manarola.
 The first is down on the rocks.
 It’s obvious on how to get to this spot once you get arrive.
 But, you’ll basically just go down to the stone pier and cross the ropes and wander onto the rocks.
 Be careful down there though, the waves can be intense, and if it looks like the seas are too rough or the tides too high don’t go down there.